yaweli/flyton/flyton-prompt-rules.md

 }

 example , if i need all the Roles , the gen_data() return object and i will take the gen["roles"]["data"]

+- while programming a front with html , use print(f"""    a lot of html """) instead if just print("...html...") , with """ you can ident new line so the html code will look good